iayanpahwa/iayanpahwa.github.io/_posts/2018-7-20-Managing-Dependencies-with-Git-and-bonus-advance-concepts.md

 ### Git- cherry-picking:

-Git cherry-picking Is a way of manually applying changes caused by a specific commit on your current code.
+Git cherry-picking Is a way of manually applying changes caused by a specific commit on top of your current code.

 I’ll explain git cherry-picking using a real life example so it is more clear where you want to use it.